centos-opstools/opstools-ansible/roles/firewall/commit/README.md

 ## Firewall/Commit

-This role instantiates the firewall rules that were registered by other roles during the playbook run.
+This role instantiates the firewall rules that were setup in firewall_data